oliverpauffley/kafka-docker/README.md

 # Docker Kafka
-A basic docker-compose file to run a single kafka broker and zookeeper in the same docker container.
+A basic docker-compose file to run a single kafka broker and zookeeper in docker.

 ## Running
 ```bash